| |

 Together, formal & critical thought constitute scientific knowledge,

-whereas creative thought is an immanent metaphysical inquiry, but one staying
+immanent metaphysical inquiry, but one staying

 within the boundaries of conceptuality.
 Moving beyond this, nondual